Smaller and More Flexible Cuckoo Filters: C++ vs. Python/numba implementation

-To rule out that our Cuckoo filter implementation is slower or faster due to the use of just-in-time compiled \texttt{Python}, we compared the runtime of the original implementation of the Cuckoo filter ($(2,4)$-bucketed Cuckoo filter, computing the alternative bucket with an \texttt{XOR} operation, implemented in \texttt{C++} \cite{fan_cuckoo_2014}) with our implementation of the the same (2,4)-bucketed Cuckoo filter.
+To rule out that our Cuckoo filter implementation is slower or faster due to the use of just-in-time compiled \texttt{Python}, we compared the runtime of the original implementation of the Cuckoo filter (a~$(2,4)$-bucketed Cuckoo filter, computing the alternative bucket with an \texttt{XOR} operation, implemented in \texttt{C++} \cite{fan_cuckoo_2014}) with our implementation of the the same (2,4)-bucketed Cuckoo filter.
 Both implementations are as similar as possible, e.g., both implementations use the same trick for bit-parallel lookups, but for example, different hash functions.

-Table \ref{tab:cmp_c++_numba} shows the throughput for both implementations for Cuckoo filters configured to have a load factor of $95\%$.
-The throughput is averaged over three repeated runs.
-We measure lookup time by querying $50\%$ contained and $50\%$ not contained keys.
-Since both implementations have similar running times, in particular for lookups, the \texttt{numba} implementation does not affect our reasoning on an algorithm engineering level when comparing our novel Cuckoo filters with other state-of-the-art probabilistic filters.
+Table \ref{tab:cmp_c++_numba} shows the throughput for both implementations of Cuckoo filters at 95\% load, averaged over three repeated runs.
+We measure lookup time by querying at 50:50 mixture of keys that are contained and not contained in the filter.
+Since both implementations have comparable throughput, in particular for lookups, the \texttt{numba} implementation does not affect our reasoning on an algorithm engineering level when comparing our novel Cuckoo filters with other state-of-the-art probabilistic filters.